AckerlyXu/heima/articles/active-directory/active-directory-accessmanagement-manage-groups.md

 6. Confirm at the prompt that you want to remove this member from the group.

 ## How can I manage the membership of a group dynamically?

 In Azure AD, you can very easily set up a simple rule to determine which users are to be members of the group.
 A simple rule is one that makes only a single comparison.
 For example, if a group is assigned to a SaaS application, you can set up a rule to add users who have a job title of "Sales Rep." This rule then grants access to this SaaS application to all users with that job title in your directory.

+> [!NOTE]
-> [AZURE.NOTE] You can set up a rule for dynamic membership on security groups or Office 365 groups.
+> You can set up a rule for dynamic membership on security groups or Office 365 groups.
 Nested group memberships aren't currently supported for group-based assignment to applications.
 >
 > Dynamic memberships for groups require an Azure AD Premium license to be assigned to
 >